mui/material-ui/docs/pages/blog/mui-x-v7.md

 </video>

 :::warning
-The scrolling experience is far better, but the solution is limited: **column headers can no longer be transparent** because content scrolls behind them.
+The scrolling experience is far better, but the solution has a downside: **column headers can no longer be transparent** because content scrolls behind them.

 If you're using our theming system, the Data Grid will adapt to your application seamlessly.